Posted: Mon, 12/05/2011 - 9:44am Updated: Tue, 02/07/2017 - 11:28am

 - Foster Care to Success: Casey Family Scholarships

 - Guardian Scholars Program offers financial aid, housing, basic needs, and academic advising at Ball State University and Ivy Tech of Indiana - East Central Region ( Anderson, Marion and Muncie)

-- LeTendre Education Fund for Homeless Children - administered by the National Association for Homeless Children and Youth
+- NAEHCY - National Association for the Education of Homeless Children and Youth (NAEHCY)

 - Nina Mason Pulliam Scholars Program enables incoming freshmen at IUPUI, ages 18-25, who have been raised through the foster care system and have no form of financial support.

 - Regional Youth services (RYS) - the Jeffersonville-based foster care and placement services agency